 Parameter Automatic software update Ping The ping utility can be used to verify whether a remote host can be reached via IP.
-Time of day The traceroute utility can be used to print the route packets trace to a remote host.
+Traceroute The traceroute utility can be used to print the route packets trace to a remote host.
 Tcpdump The tcpdump utility generates a network capture (PCAP) of an inter- face which can be later analyzed with Wireshark.
-Darkstat The darkstat utility can be used to visualize your current network con- nections and traffic on a particular interface.